buehler/mse-master-thesis/sections/05_implementation.md

 }
 ```

 Next, the provider validates if a client certificate and key are present in the storage adapter.
-This client certificate is required to enable the Envoy proxy to present it for the mTLS connection to the distant serivce.
+This client certificate is required to enable the Envoy proxy to present it for the mTLS connection to the distant service.
 If no certificate and/or key is found, the provider creates a new key and a certificate signing request (CSR) and sends it to the PKI.
 The PKI then signs the CSR and returns the signed certificate.
 The provider now stores the certificate and the key in the storage adapter.

 ```rust
 debug!("Fetch certificate chain.");